Before we go over the 5 main interfaces where AI might help your business, let’s talk about the two kinds of AI.

 - Tailoring direct communications

-Imagine never again sending an auto-response email that says “Do not respond to this email”, but instead turning email into new “chat interface” for your customers to interact with your business.
+Imagine never again sending an auto-response email that says “Do not respond to this email”, but instead turning email into a new “chat interface” for your customers to interact with your business.

 Where your customers interface with your business systems